 Angelman Syndrome

-Angelman syndrome (AS, OMIM #105830) is a rare neurodevelopmental disorder with an estimated prevalence of 1:12 000 – 40 000 patients worldwide.
-Developmental delay typically becomes apparent between 6 and 12 months of age, with other common symptoms (e.g. intellectual disability, severe speech impairment, ataxia, and seizures) emerging during early childhood.
-Individuals with AS also often exhibit hyperactivity, sleep disturbances, fascination with water, and happy demeanour with frequent laughter.
+Angelman syndrome (AS, OMIM #105830) is a rare neurodevelopmental disorder with a prevalence of 1:12,000 – 40,000 patients worldwide.
+Developmental delay appears between 6-12 months, with symptoms like intellectual disability, severe speech impairment, ataxia, and seizures emerging in early childhood.
+Individuals with AS often exhibit hyperactivity, sleep disturbances, fascination with water, and a happy demeanor with frequent laughter.
+Management includes supportive therapies (physical, occupational, speech), antiepileptic medications, and behavioral interventions.
+Despite requiring lifelong support, individuals with AS can lead fulfilling lives with appropriate interventions.
 More info

 Pathogenic mechanisms